kenatiod/MUT/Understanding Machine Understanding.md

 **"Do.
 Or do not.
 There is no 'try'."** ~ Jedi master Yoda

 Anh, Bassam, and CASPAR sat around a holographic whiteboard covered in notes and diagrams, the culmination of their efforts to define the goals and principles of the Multifaceted Understanding Test Tool.
-Feeling a bit of satisfaction Anh: leaned back in her chair and announced, "Well, I think we've made some real progress here.
+Feeling a bit of satisfaction Anh leaned back in her chair and announced, "Well, I think we've made some real progress here.
 The MUTT is starting to take shape, and I feel like we've got a solid foundation to build on."

 ![ Insert Fig. 4.4.1 -- portrait of Anh, Bassam and CASPAR where Anh is leaning back in her chair with a satisfied expression](https://github.com/kenatiod/MUT/blob/main/Fig-4-4-1.png)